last updated: 14 April 2025

 The sun bathed the balcony in a cool light.

-Alice was wrapped up warmly, sitting in a wheelchair, a steaming cup of tea in her hands.
+Alice was wrapped up warmly, sitting in a wheelchair, a cup of tea in her hands.

 Kahu looked up from her thick notebook.